Jacksonville Divorce Lawyer

-However (and this is absolutely key), unlike some other attorneys, I am not looking to start a fight.
+However (and this is absolutely critical), unlike some attorneys, I am not looking to start a fight.
 That simply means throughout my representation I am going to look for ways to resolve your case instead of exploring ways to prolong your case and increase your fees.
-There are unfortunately a few lawyers that care more about their wallet than they do about their client’s welfare.
+There are unfortunately still a few lawyers out there that care more about their wallet than they do about their client’s welfare.